chatterjee007-dev/MSSQL/Project_01_Basic_of_Database/README.md

-# Customer Order Analysis: Top 5 Clients by Purchase Volume
+# Analyzing Top Customers by Order Volume

 ## Project Overview
 This project focuses on mastering SQL database fundamentals through the creation and manipulation of a `customer_table`.
 The objective is to write SQL queries to identify the top 5 customers with the highest total order amounts.
 The goal is to showcase proficiency in SQL query writing, table creation, and data manipulation, making it a compelling demonstration for potential employers.